 A path indicates the drive and all directories and subdirectories under which a file is saved.
 The individual names are separated by a backslash "\".

-The path, including all drive characters, directory and the file name, including the extension, cannot exceed 256 characters!
+The path, including all drive characters, directory and the file name, including the extension, must not exceed 82 characters!